shsirk/share-code/README.md

 # share-code

-small code snippets to help day to day tasks.
+collection of small scripts to help day to day tasks.